Petersoj/IQFeed4j/README.md

 ### `SymbolMarketInfoFeed`
 This feed allows you to retrieve current symbol information and current market information.

-The following example gets all the current `ListedMarket`s and prints information about the out.
+The following example gets all the current `ListedMarket`s and prints them out.
 ```java
 try {
     Iterator<ListedMarket> listedMarkets = iqFeed4j.getSymbolMarketInfoFeed().requestListedMarkets();